(Click photos to enlarge)

 Adoption Fee: Our adoption fee of $275 includes spay/neuter, recent dental cleaning, heartworm test, deworming and vaccinations (3 years Rabies, DHLPP, Lepto).
 We will present you with the veterinary records from Florida, and rabies tag.
 Your greyhound will be current on monthly flea and heartworm preventive from the day he arrived from Daytona.
 All adopted greyhounds receive a martingale collar, 6 foot leash, and plastic muzzle for playing in the yard with other greyhounds, or for introductions to your cat.
 We present the adopter with their kennel racing collar (if we have it) as a memento of their heritage.
 Prison dogs come with a “Letter to The Adopter” from their inmate-handlers.
 Your adoption fee also helps us continue this life changing program.

-After your greyhound goes home with you, our Adoption Follow Up Team contacts you to ensure a successful transition.
+After your greyhound goes home with you, your Adoption Representative will contact you again to ensure a successful transition.
 We are there for you.
 This is not just a monetary transaction.
-If for whatever reason it does not work out, you must return the greyhound to us.
+If for whatever reason it does not work out, you MUST return the greyhound to us.
 We can help you find a greyhound who is better fit for your lifestyle and family.
 Everyone wants each greyhound to be happy in his forever home.
 We also want you to find the best match for your family.